The Division Bell: Title and packaging

-Release and sales
+Release and promotion

-On 10 January 1994 a press reception to announce The Division Bell and world tour was held at a former US Naval Air Station in North Carolina, in the US.
+On 10 January 1994 a press reception to announce The Division Bell and the tour was held at a former US Naval Air Station in North Carolina, in the US.
 A purpose-built Skyship 600 airship, manufactured in the UK, toured the US until it returned to Weeksville, and was destroyed by a thunderstorm on 27 June.
 Pieces of the aircraft were sold as souvenirs.
 The band held another reception, in the UK, on 21 March.
 This time they used an A60 airship, translucent, and painted to look like a fish, which took journalists on a tour of London.
 The airship, which was lit internally so it glowed in the night sky, was also flown in northern Europe.

+During the Division Bell tour, an anonymous person using the name Publius posted on an internet newsgroup, inviting fans to solve a riddle supposedly concealed in the album.
+The message was verified during a show in East Rutherford, where lights in front of the stage spelled "Enigma Publius".
+During a televised concert at Earls Court, London, in October 1994, the word "enigma" was projected in large letters on to the backdrop of the stage.
+The riddle has never been solved.
+Gilmour and Mason later said it was created as a marketing ploy by EMI.
+According to Mason, the prize was to be "a crop of trees planted in a clear-cut area of forest or something to that effect ... a touchy-feely sort of gift that was more of a philanthropic thing than something you could hang on the wall".